bhauman/lein-figwheel/README.md

 The `state` definition above is holding an atom that has local state.
-Every time the file that holds this definition gets reloaded the state defenition will be redefined and the state it holds will be reset back to the original state.
+Every time the file that holds this definition gets reloaded the state definition will be redefined and the state it holds will be reset back to the original state.
 But with figwheel we are wanting to change our programs while maintaining the state of the running program.